OpenSlides/openslides-autoupdate-service/README.md

 endpoint where the clients can connect to get the actual data and also get updates, when the requested data changes.

 ## Start

+The service requires https and therefore needs https.
+If no certificat is given, the service creates and uses an inmemory self signed certificat.
+To create a valid certificat for development, the tool [mkcert](https://github.com/FiloSottile/mkcert) can be used.
+If `mkcert` is installed, the make target `make dev-cert` can be used to create a certivicate for the autoupdate-service on localhost.

 ### With Golang